How to conduct a writing group

 4. Do not reject the feedback with negative body language.

 Similarly, when you give feedback to your colleagues, you should help and respect the authors as follows:

-1. Prioritise your feedback
+1. Prioritize your feedback

 2. Do not ask the author questions.

 3. Illustrate the feedback by pointing at passages in the text.

 4. Give positive feedback on areas the author has written well.

 5. Repeat briefly whether you agree or disagree with the comments of the previous feedback givers

 It is a good idea to turn on the computer and start writing useful feedback and your own thoughts into the text as soon as the meeting is over while you can still remember the feedback.
 To help you organize your thinking process, you could consider writing a revision plan.
 A revision plan is where you systematically record what you do with your received feedback comments (see resources: how to revise your text for more info.).
 Do not use the writing-group meetings as an excuse not to work anymore on the project that day.

 2. Do not wait for those who are late.